ydkmlt84/Maintainerr_docs/docs/Introduction.md

 ## Features

-- Make Plex collections from a specific set of rules, defined by you.
+- Make collections from a specific set of rules, defined by you.
-- Configure those rules to match your needs. (i.e. `Plex last viewed 30 days ago`)
+- Configure those rules to match your needs. (i.e. `last viewed 30 days ago`)
-- See an overview of your Plex library contents.
+- See an overview of your media library.
 - Manually add an item to one of the above mentioned collections.
 - Manually exclude an item from one of the collections, even if it meets the rule criteria.
-- Show your new collection on the *Plex Home* screen.
+- Show your new collection on the Home screen.
 - Set a number of days the collection will exist before it is deleted.
 - Set Radarr and Sonarr to either **remove** or **unmonitor** media in the collection.
-- Auto clear requests from Overseerr/Jellyseerr
+- Auto clear requests from Seerr
 - Remove media from disk

-Maintainerr supports rules across these apps :
+- Switch between Plex and Jellyfin with automatic rule migration

-- Plex
+Maintainerr supports rules across these apps:

-- Overseerr
+- Plex or Jellyfin (choose one)
-- Jellyseerr
+- Seerr
 - Radarr
 - Sonarr
 - Tautulli